Lumi-supercomputer/LUMI-training-materials/docs/2day-20260422/205-Containers.md

 </figure>

-#### Bonus example: Bindings
+#### Bonus example: Bind mounts

-To illustrate that bindings work differently during the `%post` phase then when running a container, consider the following example based on a very simple Ubuntu container.
+To illustrate that bind mounts work differently during the `%post` phase then when running a container, consider the following example based on a very simple Ubuntu container.

 First, we pull the container from docker to create a base singularity image: